mishbah/Diving-into-ES2015/README.md

 # Lesson 7.1 - Introducing Classes

-A great new feature in ES2015 is the brand new `class` keyword.
+A great feature in ES2015 is the brand new `class` keyword.
 Classes are not baked into ES2015, but rather, are just some syntactic sugar over a pattern that is well established in the JavaScript community.